Memphis Paternity Suits Lawyer

 A paternity suit can be filed any time there is a question concerning the paternity of a minor child.
 The child’s mother, the person who believes he may be the father of the child, a guardian acting on behalf of the child him- or herself, or the Tennessee Department of Human Services (if the child receives public assistance) can all file a petition to determine paternity.

 A man will be presumed (that is, assumed) to be the legal father of a child in certain circumstances.
 A man presumed to be the legal father of a child bears the burden of producing sufficient evidence showing that the presumption should not be recognized.
 The circumstances under which a man is presumed to be the father of a child include:

 - The man was married to the child’s mother and the child was born either during the marriage or within 300 days after the marriage ended;

 - The man attempted to marry the child’s mother before the child’s birth;

 - The man and the child’s mother attempted to marry after the child’s birth and the man either acknowledged paternity in writing under the putative father registry, consented in writing to be on the child’s birth certificate, or is obligated to support the child by agreement or court order;

 - The man accepts the child into his home and holds the child out to be his own natural child; and/or

 - A genetic test conducted in compliance with the law establishes a probability of parentage of at least 95%.

-Whether you are seeking to establish parentage or are challenging a presumption of parentage, the assistance of the Memphis paternity lawyers of Douglass & Runger, Attorneys at Law, can be invaluable in helping you achieve a favorable result.
+Whether you are seeking to establish parentage or are challenging a presumption of parentage, the assistance of the Memphis paternity lawyers of Douglass & Runger, PLLC, Attorneys at Law, can be invaluable in helping you achieve a favorable result.
 Contact their legal team today by calling (901) 388-5805.